 There are several dog-friendly recipes on this site, so I wanted to make Clem a new one for her birthday.
 (Like this one and this one!)
-I decided to tackle Frosty Paws -- without all of the junk inside them.
+I decided to tackle Frosty Paws — without all of the junk inside them.
 You may ask: what are Frosty Paws?
 Well, I suppose I would call it doggie ice cream.
 I only bought them once for Clem, for her first birthday.
-They were a little large for her puppy mouth and I think she got a little brain-freezed.
+They were a little large for her puppy mouth, and I think she got a little brain-freeze.

 1 c. canned pumpkin

 1/2 c. dry dog food (whatever your pup eats)